Federated-Learning-Machine-Learning/federated-learning-project/README.md

   - `PRODUCTION_FL.ipynb`: Federated Learning **without** model editing (standard FedAvg baseline).

   - `PRODUCTION_FL_Editing.ipynb`: Federated Learning **with** model editing, including TaLoS and pFedEdit strategies.

+  Each notebook provides a configurable section where all relevant hyperparameters for the experiment can be specified.

 - `utils/`
   Supporting Python modules used across notebooks, including: